Taxable Payments Annual Report

 - Courier Services (examples of Courier services needing to complete a TPAR can be read here)

 - Road Freight services (read more here)

-As of this year, a TPAR has become a mandatory form for Cleaning and Courier services, and will become mandatory for Building and Construction services as well as Road freight services from 2020.
+As of this year, a TPAR has become a mandatory form for Cleaning and Courier services, Building and Construction services, and Road freight services.
 A TPAR needs to be completed if a business makes at least 10% of their GST turnover from one of the above services and make payments to a contractor to complete that service.

 The information required to complete a TPAR are: